Invest in profitable Swiss real estate

 Zurich (ZH)

-The fully let property impresses with a stable existing return and a forward-looking investment strategy focused on additional, centrally located living space.
+The fully let property stands out thanks to a stable existing return and a forward-looking investment strategy focused on additional centrally located housing.

 5.00% Expected